Skip to main content

 Why Early Sunsets Feel Heavy — How Shorter Days Affect Mood and Energy

-Early sunsets in November can make the days feel heavier than expected.
-Understanding how shorter daylight affects mood helps you find calm balance in autumn evenings.
+Early sunsets in November can make days feel heavier, and understanding how shorter daylight affects mood helps maintain calm and balance during autumn evenings.

 🌇 The Shift of November Light